A Detector-oblivious Multi-arm Network for Keypoint Matching: Method

-In this way, we could build a detector-oblivious network architecture; see Fig.~\ref{fig:man}.
-This network only requires to be fed with the keypoint \emph{coordinates} $\mathbf{p}$ and can adapt to any keypoint detector with only one training process.
+\xuelun{Consequently}, we built a detector-oblivious network architecture \xuelun{as shown in} Fig.~\ref{fig:Model}.
+This network is only required to be fed with the keypoint \emph{coordinates} $\mathbf{p}$ and can adapt to any keypoint detector \xuelun{following a single} training process.